Gromov-Wasserstein Barycenters: The Analysis Problem: Experimental Results

 \subsection{Reconstruction Performance of Algorithms \ref{alg: analysis} and \ref{alg: analysis blow up} Under the GW-BCM}

-In this section, we demonstrate the performance of the proposed GW analysis algorithms by applying them to 3D point cloud data: Figures \ref{fig: analysis_alg} and \ref{fig: 78} illustrate the application of Algorithms \ref{alg: analysis} and \ref{alg: analysis blow up} on the ModelNet40 - Princeton 3D Object Dataset \cite{wu20153d} consisting of 3D CAD models of 40 common object categories such as chairs, tables, airplanes, lamps, and more.
-In App. \ref{app: experiments - perfect under BCM} we provide additional 2D examples (Figures \ref{fig: 2d perf recons} and \ref{fig: 2d perf recons bu}).
+In this section, we demonstrate the performance of the proposed GW analysis algorithms by applying them to 3D point cloud data: Figures \ref{fig: analysis_alg} and \ref{fig: 100p} illustrate the application of Algorithms \ref{alg: analysis} and \ref{alg: analysis blow up} on the ModelNet40 - Princeton 3D Object Dataset \cite{wu20153d} consisting of 3D CAD models of 40 common object categories such as chairs, tables, airplanes, lamps, and more.